mlabato/odm-express/README.md

 # odmexpress

-Back-end for e-commerce website "Outlet de Mates".
+Back-end service for e-commerce website "Outlet de Mates".

 After finishing my Full Stack Developer studies at Digital House I was excited about giving my first steps as a web developer, so I contacted an instagram entepreneur, Nicolas, and I proposed him to develop an e-commerce for his business.